M1ck4/MichaelAngel.io/docs/Attributing_Guide.md

 ## Attribution Template

-Copy and paste the following Markdown template into a new ATTRIBUTION.md file and then place the file into the root directory of your project.
+Copy and paste the following Markdown template into a new or existing ATTRIBUTION.md file and then place the file into your project.
 Modify the "Modifications" section with your overall modifications.

 ---